c-muesgit/M-bot/README.md

-Inspired by the Voron Trident, SimpleCore, Gasherbrum K3, VZ235 and V-King CoreXY
+Inspired by the Voron Trident, SimpleCore, Gasherbrum K3, VzBoT vz-235 and V-King CoreXY